dfinity/internet-identity/docs/ii-spec.md

 -   The delivery of frontend applications is secure.
 In particular, a user accessing the Internet Identity Service Frontend through a TLS-secured HTTP connection cannot be tricked into running another web application.

 :::note
-Just for background: At launch this means we will rely on the trustworthiness of the boundary nodes as well as the replica the boundary nodes happens to fetch the assets from.
-Eventually, but after launch, certification of our HTTP Gateway protocol and trustworthy client-side code (browser extensions, proxies, etc.) will improve this situation._
+Just for background: At launch this meant we relied on the trustworthiness of the boundary nodes as well as the replica the boundary nodes happens to fetch the assets from.
+After launch, certification of our HTTP Gateway protocol and trustworthy client-side code (browser extensions, proxies, etc.) have improved this situation.
 :::

 -   The security devices only allow the use of their keys from the same web application that created the key (in our case, the Internet Identity Service Frontend).